Mission and History

-The Paul Buisson Architecture Library is a branch of the University of Miami Libraries.
+The Architecture Research Center (ARC) is a branch of the University of Miami Libraries.
 Our primary goal is to support the scholarly research, teaching, and learning needs of UMSoA faculty, students, and alumni.

-The Architecture Library houses more than 22,000 books, DVDs, microform materials, and over 80 current architecture-related journals.
-In addition, library patrons may search the University of Miami Libraries catalog to access the Otto G. Richter, Marine Science, Music, Architecture, and Business, Law and Medical Libraries, which collectively host information resources consisting of more than 3.5 million volumes; 96,000 current serials; more than 700,000 e-resources (books & journals) and approximately 4.1 million microforms.
+The Architecture Research Center (ARC) houses more than 22,000 books, DVDs, microform materials, and over 80 current architecture-related journals.
+In addition, library patrons may search the University of Miami Libraries catalog to access the Otto G. Richter, Rosenstiel School, Music, Architecture, and Business, Law and Medical Libraries, which collectively host information resources consisting of more than 3.5 million volumes; 96,000 current serials; more than 700,000 e-resources (books & journals) and approximately 4.1 million microforms.
 Students and faculty also have access to a growing number of digital image services and collections through the UM Library system.

 Generous support through The Henry A. Colina Endowment Fund for the acquisition of architecture research, teaching and learning materials has enabled continuous enhancement of the architecture library’s collections since 1993.